Topic IndexLibrary Index

 - Use of a ventilator (breathing machine) if you have trouble breathing on your own

-- Other medications to control pain and other symptoms such as fast heartbeat
+- Other medicines to control pain and other symptoms such as fast heartbeat

 What are the complications of tetanus?